 DTRF Memorializes Dr. Dina Lev

-DTRF Dr. Dina Lev Early Career Memorial Research Grant
+DTRF Dr. Dina Lev Early Career Investigator Grant

 Born in Israel in 1965, Dina matriculated at the Sackler School of Medicine in Tel Aviv graduating as one of the top students in her class.
 Her surgical training at the Ichilov Medical Center was followed by an academic appointment as an Assistant Professor of Surgery at Ichilov.
 Her interest in connective tissue tumor oncology, already established during her faculty time in Tel Aviv, was further reinforced in a subsequent position at the University of Texas MD Anderson Cancer Center where she worked under the direction of Dr. Isaiah Fidler, Chairman of the Department of Cancer Biology.
 While serving in this position she met Dr. Raphael Pollock who shared her clinical and research interests and ultimately became her husband.